 Our aim is to make this course inspirational and transformative.
 Learning will be through seminars and group experiences each weekend, and through live ‘action research’ based on each participant’s own working or living environment.

 Anyone from any background wishing to include people in decision-making, peace making, consultation processes, bridging racial, cultural and religious divides, or tackling local or global challenges.

 If you are working in a school or higher education, local government, prison or probation service, social work or trade union, with youth and community development, as a management consultant, in a therapeutic community, or struggling to survive in the NHS, or as clergy, politician or civil servant, you can expect this course to give you quite new perspectives.

-Start and finish times, 16.30 on Friday to 15.30 on Sunday, are designed to encourage participation from anywhere in the UK or elsewhere.
+Original start and finish times, 19.00 on Friday to 17.00 on Sunday, are designed to encourage participation from anywhere in the UK or elsewhere in the world.

 £150 inc. VAT per weekend for 10 weekends over 2 years payable in addition to delegate fees.